Installing optimap¶

 Overview of optimap¶

-optimap consists of the following modules:
+optimap is organized into the following modules:

 optimap.video